gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 ### Scope

-A very important concept not yet mentioned is that of _scope_.
+A very important concept is that of _scope_.

 _What is scope?_

-Loosely speaking the _scope_, in relation to the player, is _the set of objects the player can interact with at any one time_.
+Loosely speaking, the _scope_ in relation to the player is _the set of objects the player can interact with at any one time_.

 The scope depends on the relationship of objects and changes with that relationship.
 In theory, every object has a scope, but we are mainly concerned with the scope with respect to the player.

-`Strand` models the primary location of objects in terms of containers.
+`Strand` models the location of objects in terms of containers.

-Here's an example player scope from containers, indicated by shaded boxes.
+Here's an example player scope derived from containers and inheritance.
+The scope is indicated by shaded boxes while solid arrows show containership and hollow arrows show inheritance.

+For instance, `house` is a parent of `room`, in other words a "house room", while `player` is actually `room`, but `room` is not inside `house`.

 ![](scope1.png)